-Aaaaaand….
-We Hack Again!
-BlackHoodie is teaming up with Hack In The Box \m/ Expect us, May 9th and 10th 2019 at the majestic Beurs van Berlage building in downtown Amsterdam, during the 10th edition of HITB in the Netherlands.
+BlackHoodie is teaming up with Hack In The Box again \o/ The dates are April 23 and 24 at the NH Krasnapolsky hotel in downtown Amsterdam, during the 11th edition of HITB in the Netherlands.

-We’ll be sporting two classes this time, one focussing on malware reverse engineering, brought to you by Bhavna Soman; one focussing on ARM exploitation, hosted by Maria ‘Azeria’ Markstedter.
-As is our habit, this BlackHoodie bootcamp will be women only (as described below), free to attend, lots of fun and really challenging.
+We’ll have two classes: one focusing on Windows kernel development, brought to you by Yarden Shafir and one focusing on Linux binary exploitation, hosted by Valentine Mairet.
+As is our habit, this BlackHoodie bootcamp will be women-only (as described below), free to attend, lots of fun, and really challenging.

 Who Women, trans-women, trans-men, non-binary if female born

 What is BlackHoodie?

 BlackHoodie is a series of free, women-only reverse engineering bootcamps, which started in 2015 and in 2018 slowly became a global initiative, with events happening in different locations in Europe and the United States.
 More information on the idea of BlackHoodie and upcoming events can be found at blackhoodie.re.

 The number of female engineers working on complex low-level security topics is crushingly low.